ShadowHawk (character): Fictional character biography

 After he was released, Paul received medical confirmation that he was HIV positive and he descended into depression.
 While walking the streets to clear his head, Paul was threatened by a group of young gang members.
 He went berserk and attacked them, leading to his brutal mugging and return to the hospital.
 During this time he resolved that he would use the rest of his time to dispense justice to the individuals who preyed on innocent victims.
 One of his friends, a cop named Christina Reid (who had been kicked off the force that day for use of excessive force), was also in the hospital and came to visit him.
 She informed Paul that she and a man named Carlton Sun had been developing an exoskeleton suit of armor that could help aid him in accomplishing this task.

 Johnstone decided to don the suit, christening himself "ShadowHawk" after his favorite superhero (a name that would eventually lure out the psychotic and racist villain Hawk's Shadow, who believed he was the one entitled to bear the mantle of ShadowHawk), and was taught how to fight effectively with the help of Christine, promising to "take back the night".
 Johnstone also kept the pills needed to slow his reaction to his HIV infection in small pouches on his belt so he could take them as needed.

 Early on, ShadowHawk's actions against criminals were brutal.
-He would catch violent criminals in the act and break their spines, leaving them to be discovered by police with no indication that he had attacked them other than hearsay from the criminals.
+He would catch violent criminals in the act and break their spines, leaving them to be discovered by police with no indication that he had attacked them other than hearsay from the criminals and very obvious severe injuries.
 This led to ShadowHawk garnering a reputation as an urban legend as well as being hunted by both criminals and law enforcement alike.
 Johnstone would also face various supervillains, including crime-boss Vendetta, her gang the Regulators (Blackjack, Vort-X, Arson, Hardedge and Scandal), the acidic mutant Liquifier, super-powered hitman Dedline and the racist ShadowHawk copycat Hawk's Shadow.
 ShadowHawk also encounters other superheroes such as Spawn and The Savage Dragon.
 ShadowHawk would later become a member of the superhero group Brigade.